by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 Patented drugs derived from opium soon followed.
 Laudanum, a suspension of opium in alcohol, was used for everything from relieving menstrual cramps to calming fussy babies.
 A stronger opium derivative, morphine, had been isolated from opium poppies just after 1800, and by 1827 the pharmaceutical company Merck had put it on the broad market.
 The invention in the 1850s of the hypodermic needle syringe provided a quick and powerful way to administer morphine, and by the end of the century its use had become a noticeable problem.

 In the late 1890s, the German drug company Bayer began marketing a more powerful form of morphine, diacetylmorphine.
 This drug was advertised as a non-addictive alternative to morphine –not addictive at all – and was presented as a “cure” for morphine addiction as well as a replacement for morphine.
-Bayer saw it as a wonder drug that could conquer the effects of many illnesses and gave it a trade name to suggest its power: Heroin.
+Bayer saw it as a wonder drug that could conquer the effects of many illnesses and gave it a trade name to suggest its power: Heroin (likely to be pronounced with the emphasis on the second syllable).
 Heroin was sold unrestricted and without a prescription.

 Officially, the Harrison Narcotics Act of 1914 was not a prohibition law.
 It merely placed registration, record-keeping, and tax requirements on the distribution of opiates, and restricted their use to the practice of medicine.
 However, it was indeed designed to ban narcotic drugs, partly as a moralistic precursor to alcohol Prohibition, partly as an international effort to control trafficking and resultant conflicts, and partly in reaction to racist fears of crazed African-American, Asian-American, and Hispanic “drug fiends” taking advantage of white women.